-Located on the Southern Bank of River Thames, London, the London Eye has become one of the most visited attractions in this city.
-The so called London Eye is actually a huge Ferris wheel and it is otherwise referred to as the London Millennium Wheel.
-It has gone by a couple of names officially include EDF Energy London Eye, British Airways London Eye and Merlin Entertainments London Eye.
+Located on the southern bank of River Thames, London, the London Eye has become one of the most visited attractions in this city.
+The so-called London Eye is a huge Ferris wheel and it is otherwise referred to as the London Millennium Wheel.
+It has gone by a couple of names officially include EDF Energy London Eye, British Airways London Eye, and Merlin Entertainments London Eye.
 The whole structure is quite a giant with a height of 135 meters and the when having a 120 meters diameter.
-Currently, it is tallest Ferris wheel in Europe and the most visited paid attraction in UK attracting more than 3.5 million local and international tourists a year.
+Currently, it is the tallest Ferris wheel in Europe and the most-visited paid attraction in the UK attracting more than 3.5 million local and international tourists a year.
 The London Eye has also made numerous appearances in culture.